 However, the meeting turned out to be a damp squib, as they spent more time staring at the walls of our house rather than having a conversation.
 Did I see the mother wrinkle her nose?
 PG 7 had a Masters degree in Engineering, but he kept looking at his mom for what seemed like a hint or approval to talk, to even open his mouth, while my father nervously tried to keep a conversation going by talking about my accomplishments, “ She was in Germany last month for a project.”
 Then looking at me he continued, much to my embarrassment, ” Tell them about your trip to Germany.”

 They both looked uncomfortable and left in a hurry, without even eating the customary pedas (milk bars), but not without my business card, as my father thrust it into the PG’s hands – hoping my position as an Assistant Software manager at Deutsche Bank, would somehow make him want to marry me.

-A stocky guy in a white turban was the eight PG, now that was a sign of desperation, he wasn’t even an engineer!
+A stocky guy in a white turban was the eighth PG, now that was a sign of desperation, he wasn’t even an engineer!
 “He repairs computers at your office, so that makes him almost an engineer right?”, said my mother! “ Not him….I have seen him, he always looks so miserable!”
 I said.
-Trying to be nice I decided to meet him, he looked up and down and everywhere else but me, as he kept jabbering about his favorite food, favorite city, Delhi and his favorite people before beating a hasty retreat!
+To make my mother happy, I decided to meet him, he looked up and down and everywhere else, but me, as he kept jabbering about his favorite food, favorite city, Delhi and his favorite people before beating a hasty retreat!

 I don’t even remember PG no. 9.